 Trump threatens Colombia’s Petro, says Cuba ‘looks like it’s ready to fall’

-US president says a military operation focused on Colombia’s government ‘sounds good’ to him.
+US president says a military operation in Colombia ‘sounds good’ to him and warns Mexico ‘to get their act together’.

 United States President Donald Trump has threatened his Colombian counterpart, Gustavo Petro, in the wake of Washington’s abduction of Venezuela’s leader, and said he believed the government in Cuba, too, was likely to fall soon.